learnbyexample/vim_reference/vim_reference_guide.md

 * `di"` delete all characters within a pair of double quotes, regardless of where the cursor is within the quotes
 * `da'` delete all characters within a pair of single quotes along with the quote characters
 * `ci(` delete all characters within `()` and change to Insert mode
-    * Works even if the parenthesis are spread over multiple lines, nesting is taken care as well
+    * Works even if the parentheses are spread over multiple lines, nesting is taken care as well
 * `ya}` copy all characters within `{}` including the `{}` characters
     * Works even if the braces are spread over multiple lines, nesting is taken care as well